Double Experience: Alignments (2019–2024)

 On Nov 1, 2019, Double Experience announced Alignments; a trilogy of EPs released in November, January and March, culminating in a full-length album on April 24, 2020.
 Alignments would be the first Double Experience release distributed by Drakkar Entertainment and Soulfood.

 On March 27, 2020, Bloody Disgusting debuted the music video for "Your Biggest Fan".
 The video was an homage to the film adaptation of Misery.
-Alignments was released on Friday April 24, 2020.
+Alignments was released on Friday April 24, 2020..

 On April 28, 2021, Double Experience received two Capital Music Awards nominations for "Group of the Year" and "Album of the Year".

 Undefeated (2024–present)

 For nearly 5 years, the band delivered songwriting workshops at comic conventions and colleges, relying on live input from audience members.
 In May 2024, Double Experience released their crowdfunded album Undefeated.
 The album was created via a series of live stream sessions on their Twitch channel.
 Undefeated was awarded "Album of the Year" at the 2025 Capital Music Awards, hosted at the National Arts Centre.

 On October 29, 2025, Double Experience announced a live album recorded in the Diefenbunker, a large underground four-storey reinforced concrete bunker and nuclear fallout shelter outside of Ottawa.

+Double Experience were featured in the official announcement for Porao do Rock 2026, marking their debut appearance in Brazil and in South America.